 Those brave enough to mosey down the darkened alleyway that is Clarence Street in search of a stiff drink will be rewarded.
-The unassuming courtyard you arrive in — that already plays host to drinking meccas The Baxter Inn and The Barber Shop — has an impressive new venue.
-Named after the fellow who would go on to become King William IV, The Duke of Clarence is a particularly ambitious venture — it's a 1800s-style British tavern, somewhere Charles Dickens might have penned Great Expectations over a couple of ales and a pork pie.
+The unassuming courtyard you arrive in — that already plays host to drinking meccas at The Baxter Inn and The Barber Shop — has an impressive venue.
+Named after the fellow who would go on to become King William IV, The Duke of Clarence is a particularly ambitious venture — it's an 1800s-style British tavern, somewhere Charles Dickens might have penned Great Expectations over a couple of ales and a pork pie.

-Aside from the handful of menu items that could use some refinements, The Duke of Clarence is all class and a real testament to what a bar can be when it's not based purely on Instagram trends.
+The Duke of Clarence is all class and a real testament to what a bar can be when it's not based purely on Instagram trends.
 After a few hours spent in a snug little nook knocking back brews, it's strangely easy to forget which century you're in — if it weren't for the fact that everyone was wearing suits and equipped with an iPhone, you'd be forgiven for thinking you had travelled back in time.

 Image credit: Kitti Gould

 Book unique getaways and adventures dreamed up by our editors